yingw/jhipster-china.github.io/pages/managing_relationships.md

     jhipster entity Owner
     ...
-    Generating关系s with other entities
+    Generating relationships with other entities
     ?
-Do you want to add a关系 to another entity?
-Yes
+Do you want to add a relationship to another entity?
+Yes ?
-    ?
 What is the name of the other entity?
 Car
     ?
-What is the name of the关系? car
+What is the name of the relationship? car
     ?
-What is the type of the关系? one-to-many
-    ?
-What is the name of this关系 in the other entity? owner
+What is the type of the relationship? one-to-many ?
+What is the name of this relationship in the other entity? owner

 Please note that we selected the default options concerning the names of the关系s.